II. Indications

 Malaria Prophylaxis

-- Areas without Chloroquine resistance
+- Travel to areas without Chloroquine resistance

 - Discoid Lupus (off label)

-- NOT indicated in COVID-19 outside of clinical trials as of May 2020
+- NOT indicated in COVID-19 outside of Clinical Trials as of May 2020

 - Low efficacy in trials to date and risk of serious reactions (including QTc Prolongation)